ZhengdaoZhang/my-study/english/README.md

 ### Dialogue 1: Talking about artificial intelligence

 S: Hi, Tom.
 Have you hear about artificial intelligence?
 T: Absolutely Sophie, AI is amazing.
 It's all about teaching machines to think and learn like humans.
+S: That sounds fascinating.
+But how is it used in the real world?
-Well, AI is everywhere. from chatbots that help with customer service to self-driving cars that use AI to navigate safely.
+T: Well, AI is everywhere.
+From chatbots that help with customer service to self-driving cars that use AI to navigate safely.
 In healthcare, it's used to analyze medical data and even assists in surgeries.
 S: Wow, that's incredible!
 But what about ethical concerns?
 T: Yeah, we have to make sure AI is used ethically and doesn't generate bias.
-But researcher and companies are Actively working on addressing these issues.
+But researcher and companies are actively working on addressing these issues.